n1ght0wl/team-pink-password-cracker/README.md

 ## To do

 - due to parsing only json lists work for now - we could try to make this work universally (eg. with various lists?)
 DONE
-- how shoudl we implement the password verifier? - pws in 100k list don't currently match verifying conditions
+- how should we implement the password verifier? - pws in 100k list don't currently match verifying conditions
 - feedback if pw could not be hacked?
 DONE
 - maybe **pwinput module** instead so *** displayed instead of pw completely hidden?
 DONE
 - requirements.txt file DONE